How to make onward connections by train, tram or Metro when arriving in Brussels/Bruxelles on the Eurostar

 If your reserved seats are in the rear half of the Eurostar train, so that you'll either by these escalators when you step off the train, or will come to them as you walk along the platform, using these escalators are the logical option for heading to the ICE train.

-However, if your seats are toward the front of the Eurostar then that first option is the route to take.
+However, if your seats are toward the front of the Eurostar then that Option 1 is the route to take.

-You might save around a minute if you were to head for those escalators instead, but if they are not in use, the quicker option will have been to use the route from the main exit, passed the front of the trains
+You might save around a minute if you were to head for the Option 2 escalators instead, but if they are not in use, the quicker option will have been to use the Option 1 route from the main exit, passed the front of the trains

-If you'll need to use the lift (elevator) you'll have to exit by the front of the trains, there is more than one lift, but queues can build up, which will inevitably put pressure on making the connection against the clock.
+If you'll need to use the lift (elevator) you'll have take the Option 1 exit by the front of the trains, there is more than one lift, but queues can build up, which will inevitably put pressure on making the connection against the clock.

 Eurostar now operates the trains to and from London and what were the Thalys services between Bruxelles and both Germany and The Netherlands.